coleslaw481/communitydetection_rest_server/systemdservice/readme.txt

 The instructions in this readme provide steps to install Community Detection REST service as a service managed by systemd.
-These instructions use the files in this directory and require a centos 7 box with superuser access.
+These instructions use the files in this directory and require a Rocky Linux 8 box with superuser access.

 # Requirements

-* docker
+* podman (dnf install podman)
 * cdrunner user added (useradd cdrunner)
 * cdrunner user added to docker group (usermod -a -G docker cdrunner)
 * java 11 installed and in path